-You're a member of the DB plan AND a participant in the DC plan if you:
+You're a member of the Defined Benefit (DB) plan and a participant in the Defined Contribution (DC) plan if you:

 Other Items of Interest

-The operation of State Employees' Retirement System is controlled by the State Employees' Retirement Act-Public Act 240 of 1943, as amended.
+The operation of the State Employees' Retirement System is controlled by the State Employees' Retirement Act, Public Act 240 of 1943, as amended.

-Read the latest Connections, the newsletter we deliver twice a year to our retirees.
+Read the latest Connections, the newsletter we deliver four times a year to our retirees.

 This state office oversees contract negotiations with bargaining units for the state workforce.
 Its Employee Health Management Division assists employees with work-related illnesses and injuries.
-OSE also manages the Worker's Compensation Program for State of Michigan Employees.
+The Office of the State Employer also manages the workers' compensation program for State of Michigan employees.

-In addition to recruiting and hiring state employees, the CSC offers employee training, including seminars on planning and investing for retirement.
-The Employee Benefits Division of the CSC negotiates health insurance contracts for both active and retired state employees.
+In addition to recruiting and hiring state employees, the Civil Service offers employee training, including seminars on planning and investing for retirement.
+The Employee Benefits Division of the Civil Service negotiates health insurance contracts for both active and retired state employees.